Developer-Mike/obsidian-advanced-canvas/README.md

 </details>

 ## Auto Node Resizing
 Resize nodes automatically when the text content changes.
+Toggle this feature on a per-node basis using the updated popup menu.

 <details>
     <summary>Auto Node Resizing Example</summary>